 The Master in Science and Technology for the Cultural Heritage is intended for graduates in areas related to Chemistry, Technological Chemistry, Chemical Engineering, Geology, Geological and Mining Engineering, Physics, Physical Engineering, Technological Physical Engineering, Civil Engineering, Architecture and related areas.
 Holders of degrees in the humanities will only be admitted after curricular analysis.

 The programme is taught in Portuguese however may there be international or mobility students enrolled, the curricular units will be taught in English.

-The MSc graduates in Science and Technology for the Cultural Heritage will thus be able to work in public and private sectors related to heritage preservation, such as Museums, City Halls, Cultural Houses, Archaeology Companies, Environmental Impact Assessment Companies, Tourism, Foundations or Auction Houses.
+The MSc graduates in Science and Technology for the Cultural Heritage will be prepared to work in public and private sectors related to heritage preservation, such as Museums, City Halls, Cultural Houses, Archaeology Companies, Environmental Impact Assessment Companies, Tourism, Foundations or Auction Houses.
 They may develop activities such as: